travelping/ping-exporter/README.md

   refresh: "1m" # Interval for refreshing DNS records and updating targets accordingly (0 if disabled)
 ```

-### multiple ping configurations
+### Multiple ping configurations

-As of version 0.2.0 it is also possible to use multiple configurations for the ping targets.
+As of version 0.2.0 it is also possible to use multiple configurations for the
+ping targets.
 One use case is use multiple source IP addresses.

-When `ping.configurations` is set, `ping.target`, `ping.source`, `ping.interval` and `ping.timeout` will not be evaluated and consequently also the corrensponding command line values will be ignored.
+When `ping.configurations` is set, `ping.target`, `ping.source`,
+`ping.interval` and `ping.timeout` will not be evaluated and consequently
+also the corrensponding command line values will be ignored.

 Example configuration: